Kenneth Acker: San Francisco 49ers

 Acker was selected by the San Francisco 49ers in the sixth round of the 2014 NFL draft (180th overall), before signing a four-year contract with the 49ers.
 He played during the pre-season, and impressed during the game against the Denver Broncos, drawing an offensive penalty, knocked away a pass, and even made an interception, only for it to be called back due to a penalty.
 Acker played through the pre-season with a stress fracture in his left foot, and was placed on injured reserve shortly after the diagnosis.

-After a strong preseason in 2015, Acker was given the starting cornerback job shortly before the 49ers regular season opener against the Minnesota Vikings.
+After a strong preseason in 2015, Acker was given the starting cornerback job shortly before the 49ers' regular season opener against the Minnesota Vikings.
 Acker was on the field for a team high 56 defensive snaps in a 20-3 49ers victory.

-Through Week 14, Acker had impressed in his starting role, having amassed 3 interceptions (tied for the team lead), 8 pass deflections and 58 solo tackles.
+Through Week 14, Acker had impressed in his starting role, having amassed three interceptions (tied for the team lead), eight pass deflections, and 58 solo tackles.

 He lost his starting job that week to Dontae Johnson.

 Kansas City Chiefs

-On August 27, 2016, Acker was traded to the Kansas City Chiefs for an undisclosed draft pick.
+On August 27, 2016, Acker was traded to the Kansas City Chiefs in exchange for an undisclosed draft pick.

 Indianapolis Colts

 On April 11, 2018, Acker signed with the Indianapolis Colts.
-He was released on May 15, 2018.
+He was released by the Colts on May 15.

 Jacksonville Jaguars

 On August 11, 2018, Acker signed with the Jacksonville Jaguars.
-He was placed on injured reserve on September 1, 2018.
-He was released on September 8, 2018.
+He was placed on injured reserve on September 1.
+Acker was released by the Jaguars on September 8.

 Saskatchewan Roughriders

 On January 29, 2021, Acker signed with the Saskatchewan Roughriders.
-He was released on July 16, 2021.
+He was released by Saskatchewan on July 16.